You can Now Apply for the DTIC’s Agro-Processing Support Scheme

 Benefits

-• The scheme offers a 20% to a 30% cost-sharing grant to a maximum of R20 million over a two-year investment period, with a last claim to be submitted within six months after the final approved milestone.
+• The scheme offers a 20% to 30% cost-sharing grant to a maximum of R20 million over a two-year investment period, with the last claim to be submitted within six months after the final approved milestone.

-• The dti may consider an additional 10% grant for projects that meet all economic benefit criteria such as employment, transformation, geographic spread and local procurement.
+• The DTIC may consider an additional 10% grant for projects that meet all economic benefit criteria, such as employment, transformation, geographic spread and local procurement.

 • An applicant must submit a completed application form and business plan with detailed agro-processing/beneficiation activities, budget plans and projected income statement and balance sheet, for a period of at least three years for the project.
 The project/business must exhibit economic merit in terms of sustainability.

-• The application must be submitted within the designated application window period, prior to start of processing/beneficiation or undertaking activities being applied for.
-Any assets bought and taken into commercial use or competitiveness improvements costs incurred before applying for the incentive will be considered as non-qualifying.
+• The application must be submitted within the designated application window period, prior to the start of processing/beneficiation or undertaking activities being applied for.
+Any assets bought and taken into commercial use or competitiveness improvements, costs incurred before applying for the incentive, will be considered as non-qualifying.

 • The approved entity may not reduce its employment levels from the average employment levels for a 12-month period prior to the date of application, and these employment levels should be maintained for the duration of the incentive period/ agreement.